Dewiidar/Portfolio/README.md

-#Mohamed Dewidar's Portfolio - A Front-End Developer
+# Mohamed Dewidar's Portfolio - A Front-End Developer

-This project is an example of a single-page portfolio!
+This project includes the files of my online portfolio page!